maxime-lair/maxime-lair/roadTo/os_concepts/service_management.md

 Two things to note before we start:
 - System services are **unable** to read from the standard input stream, and when started, It connects its standard input to _/dev/null_ to prevent any interaction.
 - System services do not inherit any context (e.g. environment variables like _HOME_ or _PATH_)  from the invoking user and their session.
 It runs in a clean execution context.
-You can check out your environment variables by typing `env` or `systemctl show-environment` in your shell.
+You can check this out by typing `env` for your local environment variables and `systemctl show-environment` for _systemd_ environment variables in your shell.

 ![image](https://user-images.githubusercontent.com/72258375/147947040-10831d0b-76dd-4de5-b026-211c02a3fd85.png)